 Consistent tracking and attribution

-You can automatically attach tracking and attribution parameters to boosted posts so you can ensure every boosted post will be tracked accurately.
+You can automatically attach tracking and attribution parameters to promoted posts so you can ensure every promoted post will be tracked accurately.

 It might seem like Revealbot auto post boosting is a good fit only for companies that run huge campaigns, but I’ll share an example from my personal experience that shows it works well for smaller campaigns, too.